marmphco/shittpd/README.md

 ###The Super Hyper Interwebs Text Transfer Protocol Daemon
 Pronounced shit-tee

 Shittpd is a simple, but disfunctional http server, hence the name shittpd.
+If you take a quick glance at the code, it is clear that I don't know what I am doing.

 It doesn't work right now.
 It responds to all requests with "The Super Hyper Interwebs Text Transfer Protocol Daemon".